eric-s-s/dicetables_flask/README.md

 if using mongo db, don't forget to start it up and make sure to start the proper virtualenv

+lines 10 and 11 in `myapp.py` control what kind of database is used.

 ```
 $ export FLASK_APP=myapp.py
 $ flask run